Traumatic Brain Injury

 When a person falls or has a criminal act committed against them, they may sustain an injury to their head.
 Serious injuries to a person’s brain can change the course of their life.
 They may not be able to work.
 Their injuries may be so extensive that they cannot perform everyday tasks without help.
 If someone you love was injured in an accident at an apartment building or housing complex and are suffering from a traumatic brain injury, speak with a Fort Myers brain injury attorney at Wolfson & Leon to find out what their rights are.
 Call (239) 777-9954 for a free and confidential consultation.Fort Myers Brain Injury Lawyer

 Fort Myers is a beach community located on the southwest coast of Florida.
 Over 73,000 people live in Fort Myers.
 It is a racially diverse city with 47.6% of the population being white, 25.7% are African American, and 22.7% are Hispanic.
 The average median income of a family living is $41,591 and median property value is $185,100.

-The Fort Myers brain injury lawyers at the Wolfson Law Firm represent traumatic brain injury accident victims and their families.
+The Fort Myers brain injury lawyers at Wolfson & Leon represent traumatic brain injury accident victims and their families.
 Our personal injury attorneys defend clients in many ways including;